A new documentary by Barbara Attie and Janet Goldwater

 After the hearing.

 To stay in the U.S., Mrs. Goundo must persuade an immigration judge that her two-year old daughter Djenebou, born in the U.S., will almost certainly suffer clitoral excision if Goundo is deported.
-In Mali, where more than 91% of women and girls are excised, Mrs. Goundo and her husband are convinced they would be powerless to protect their daughter from her well-intentioned grandparents, who believe all girls should be excised.
+In Mali, where up to 85% of women and girls are excised, Mrs. Goundo and her husband are convinced they would be powerless to protect their daughter from her well-intentioned grandparents, who believe all girls should be excised.

 MRS. GOUNDO'S DAUGHTER bridges Mrs. Goundo's two worlds.
 In a Malian village, we see 62 girls, six months to ten years old, preparing to be excised just as their mothers, sisters, aunts and grandmothers were before them.
 The girls are warned they must be brave and not cry, although, as one mother tells us: "The pain is very deep.
 There is nothing we can do to lessen it."
 We hear Malian activists fighting to end the practice, and traditionalists who defend it.
 We see its deep roots in the largely Islamic culture.